[Must-see for beginners] ChatGPT wrote Terraform code

 table of contents

-This is Ken, who has caught a cold for the first time in five years, and is responding quite well.
+This is Ken, and I've caught a cold for the first time in about five years, so it's been really tough

-It's been about a year since I started using AWS services.
+It's been a little over a year since I started using AWS services

-I thought it would be nice to start up and configure EC2 instances etc. on the console, but I think it is gradually becoming more common to implement infrastructure in code.
-Following this trend, I myself decided to try launching AWS resources with Terraform.
-However, everything takes time at first.
+I thought it would be nice to launch and configure EC2 instances on the console, but it seems like it's becoming increasingly common to implement infrastructure in code.
+Following this trend, I decided to try launching AWS resources with Terraform.
+However, anything takes time the first time

-So, this time I created Terraform code together with ChatGPT and modified it.
+So this time, I created the Terraform code together with ChatGPT and then modified it

 Environmental information